-If Start/End Handle == 0 then scan is complete
+If Start/End Handle == 0 then scan is complete '''

-Else Process information then

-call BleDiscServiceNext()

-if BleDiscServiceNext() not OK then scan complete

-Call BleDiscServiceFirst()

-If BleDiscServiceFirst() ok then Wait for EVDISCPRIMSVC '''
+Else Process information then call BleDiscServiceNext() if BleDiscServiceNext() not OK then scan complete Call BleDiscServiceFirst() If BleDiscServiceFirst() ok then Wait for EVDISCPRIMSVC II BlediscserviceFirst() Ok then walt for EvdiscPRIMSVC

-INTEGER, a result code.
+Returns INTEGER, a result code.
 The typical value is 0x0000, indicating a successful operation.
-This means an EVDISCPRIMSVC event message is thrown by the smartBASIC runtime engine containing the results.
+This means an EVDISCPRIMSVC event message is thrown by the smart BASIC runtime engine containing the results.
 A non-zero return value implies an EVDISCPRIMSVC message is NOT thrown.

-connHandle byVal nConnHandle AS INTEGER This is the connection handle as returned in the on-connect event for the connection on which the remote GATT server can be accessed.
-This is returned in the EVBLEMSG event message with msgld == 0 and msgCtx is the connection handle. startAttrHandle byVal startAttrHandle AS INTEGER This is the attribute handle from where the scan for primary services will be started and you can typically set it to 0 to ensure that the entire remote GATT Server is scanned uuidHandle byVal uuidHandle AS INTEGER Set this to 0 if you want to scan for any service, otherwise this value will have been generated either by BleHandleUuid16() or BleHandleUuid128() or BleHandleUuidSibling().
+Arguments: connHandle byVal nConnHandle AS INTEGER This is the connection handle as returned in the on-connect event for the connection on which the remote GATT server can be accessed.
+This is returned in the EVBLEMSG event message with msgld == 0 and msgCtx is the connection handle. startAttrHandle byVal startAttrHandle AS INTEGER This is the attribute handle from where the scan for primary services will be started and you can typically set it to 0 to ensure that the entire remote GATT Server is scanned byVal uuidHandle AS INTEGER uuidHandle Set this to 0 if you want to scan for any service, otherwise this value will have been generated eith by BleHandleUuid16() or BleHandleUuid128() or BleHandleUuidSibling().